potatoqualitee/psmodulecache/README.md

 ### Inputs

-* `modules-to-cache` - A comma separated list of PowerShell modules to install or cache
+* `modules-to-cache` - A comma separated list of PowerShell modules to install or cache.
+* `shell-to-use` - The default shell to use.
+Defaults to pwsh.
+Options are pwsh or powershell.

 ### Outputs